Wiros9/book/docs/specs/checkdata.rst

 ----------------- ------------------------------------------- ----------------------------------------------------------- ----------------------------------------
  Robin Rood        *All Souls' Day (31.10.2014)*               Event conflicts with 5 other events.
 Check for conflicting calendar entries
  Robin Rood        *All Saints' Day (01.11.2014)*              Event conflicts with 3 other events.
 Check for conflicting calendar entries
- Robin Rood        *Armistice with Germany (11.11.2014)*       Event conflicts with Seminar (11.11.2014 11:10).
+ Robin Rood        *Armistice with Germany (11.11.2014)*       Event conflicts with Beratung (11.11.2014 11:10).
 Check for conflicting calendar entries
- Rando Roosi       *Dinner (31.10.2014 09:40)*                 Event conflicts with All Souls' Day (31.10.2014).
+ Robin Rood        *Seminar (31.10.2014 09:40)*                Event conflicts with All Souls' Day (31.10.2014).
 Check for conflicting calendar entries
- Romain Raffault   *Petit-déjeuner (31.10.2014 10:20)*         Event conflicts with All Souls' Day (31.10.2014).
+ Romain Raffault   *Evaluation (31.10.2014 10:20)*             Event conflicts with All Souls' Day (31.10.2014).
 Check for conflicting calendar entries
- Robin Rood        *Meeting (01.11.2014 11:10)*                Event conflicts with All Saints' Day (01.11.2014).
+ Rolf Rompen       *Erstgespräch (01.11.2014 11:10)*           Event conflicts with All Saints' Day (01.11.2014).
 Check for conflicting calendar entries
- Robin Rood        *Seminar (11.11.2014 11:10)*                Event conflicts with Armistice with Germany (11.11.2014).
+ Rolf Rompen       *Beratung (11.11.2014 11:10)*               Event conflicts with Armistice with Germany (11.11.2014).
 Check for conflicting calendar entries
  Romain Raffault   *Absent for private reasons (31.10.2014)*   Event conflicts with All Souls' Day (31.10.2014).
 Check for conflicting calendar entries
 ================= =========================================== =========================================================== ========================================
 <BLANKLINE>